Instant coffee: Spray drying

-Malabsorption
+Iron malabsorption

 Instant coffee decreases intestinal iron absorption more than drip coffee.
-One study estimated that, when a cup of instant coffee was ingested with a meal composed of semipurified ingredients, intestinal absorption was reduced from 5.88% to 0.97%, compared to an absorption of 1.64% with drip coffee.
+One study estimated that, when a cup of instant coffee was ingested with a meal composed of semi-purified ingredients, intestinal absorption was reduced from 5.88% to 0.97%, compared to an absorption of 1.64% with drip coffee.
 It was also estimated that, when the strength of the instant coffee was doubled, intestinal iron absorption fell to 0.53%.
 However, there is no decrease in iron absorption when instant coffee is consumed 1 hour before a meal, but the same degree of inhibition as with simultaneous ingestion occurs when instant coffee is taken 1 hour after a meal.

 Regulation

 In the European Union, regulations include the species of coffee bean, geographical origin, processing detail, year of crop, solvents used in decaffeination, and caffeine level.

 Various institutions govern the coffee industry and help to achieve standardization and release information to the public, including the International Coffee Organization (London), Codex Alimentarius Commission of the UN (Rome), and National Coffee Association (New York).